Rights protesters, China supporters greet President Xi in Seattle

 In downtown Seattle, a crowd supporting Falun Gong, a religious group that says it is repressed in China, waved signs against what it called the country's systematic theft of prisoners' organs, among other abuses.

-"Falun Gong practitioners have been put into forced labor camps, prisons, and mental hospitals, and they have been killed for their organs," said Michael Green, 38, of Seattle.
+"Falun Gong practitioners have been put into forced labour camps, prisons, and mental hospitals, and they have been killed for their organs," said Michael Green, 38, of Seattle.

 At the same time, a group of pro-Chinese protesters, some of them wearing hats emblazoned with "USA," waved Chinese and U.S. flags and large red cloth signs that read "Hello President Xi" in Chinese characters.